d4rkfella/cni-plugins-install/README.md

 # cni-plugins-install
-Docker image for installing cni plugins on a kubernetes node
+App written in Go for installing cni plugins on a talos kubernetes node